 This article is designed to give you a quick reference to the commands and menus available in the Developer Tools interface commands.
 The goal is to help you quickly identify main areas of the interface and to quickly find your way around, ultimately improving your productivity.
 Each element of the interface is identified and a short description of what it does is provided.
-For more on F12 developer tools in Windows Internet Explorer 9 see How to use F12 Developer Tools to Debug your Webpages.
+For more on F12 tools in Windows Internet Explorer 9 see How to use F12 Developer Tools to Debug your Webpages.

 - Main Interface Reference